- Outbreak stage

-A number of simple precautions such as cleaning footwear, tools, vehicles and clothing are strongly advised in outbreak areas to prevent further spread.
+Simple precautions such as cleaning footwear, tools, vehicles and clothing are strongly advised in outbreak areas to prevent further spread.

-Given the seriousness of this pathogen, we are serving statutory Plant Health Notices on woodland owners requiring their infected trees to be felled.
-We are ensuring that private-sector interests are addressed and taken into consideration as we develop our strategy for dealing with this threat, through representation on our Outbreak Management Team from the Confederation of Forest Industries (ConFor) and the UK Forest Products Association (UKFPA), and through meetings with key sector representatives.
-The Forestry Commission has suffered extensive infection within its own Japanese larch woodlands, and we are undertaking felling on all of our infected sites.
+Given the seriousness of this pathogen, we serve statutory Plant Health Notices on woodland owners requiring their infected trees to be felled.
+We ensure that private-sector interests are addressed and taken into consideration as we refine the strategy for dealing with this threat, through representation on our P.ramorum Processor Licensing Working Group, the Confederation of Forest Industries (ConFor) and the UK Forest Products Association (UKFPA), and through meetings with key sector representatives.
+We have extensive infection within our own Japanese larch woodlands, and undertaking felling on all of our infected sites.

 Copyright free images